stanford-cs149/asst4-trainium2/README.md

   - `bias` - The convolution filter biases. `bias` has shape `(Output Channels)`
   - `pool_size` - The size of the max pooling filter and pooling stride.
 You are guaranteed that the size of the input, the size of the filter, and the `pool_size` would be such that everything is nicely divisible.
 More concretely, `(Input Height - Filter Height + 1) % Pool Size == 0`.
 Notice that if the value of `pool_size` is `1`, then the fused kernel operates as a normal convolution kernel.
 This gives us the flexibility to choose whether we want max pooling or not.

 Feel free to use the [course slides](https://gfxcourses.stanford.edu/cs149/fall25/lecture/dnninference/slide_57) on a convolution layer implementation as a starting point.
 If you are referencing the course slides, `INPUT_DEPTH` is synonymous with `Input Channels` and `LAYER_NUM_FILTERS` is synonymous with `Output Channels` in our naming scheme.
 Note that the input parameters to your fused kernel have different shapes than depicted in the convolution course slides.
 You are free to reshape the inputs into whatever shapes you desire by using the [NumPy reshape method](https://numpy.org/doc/stable/reference/generated/numpy.reshape.html) just as was done in `vector_add_stream kernel` from Part 1.
 We have also given you the NumPy implementations of a convolution layer and a maxpool layer in `part2/conv2d_numpy.py`.
 The NumPy implementations should give you a general outline of the programming logic for each layer.
 It might be a good exercise to think about how you would be able to fuse the NumPy implementations into a single layer, which is what you will do in your kernel.
 Feel free to look over the [NKI tutorials](https://awsdocs-neuron.readthedocs-hosted.com/en/latest/general/nki/tutorials.html) to learn more about additional optimizations or other API functions.
-You can also view the [API Reference Manual](https://awsdocs-neuron.readthedocs-hosted.com/en/latest/general/nki/api/index.html) to see all of the API functions that are available and their usage.
+You can also view the [NKI API Reference Manual](https://awsdocs-neuron.readthedocs-hosted.com/en/latest/general/nki/api/index.html) to see all of the API functions that are available and their usage.
 You may find some of them useful. *Hint:* [nisa.tensor_reduce(nl.max, ...)](https://awsdocs-neuron.readthedocs-hosted.com/en/latest/nki/api/generated/nki.isa.tensor_reduce.html) should be helpful for max pooling. [nisa.tensor_tensor](https://awsdocs-neuron.readthedocs-hosted.com/en/latest/nki/api/generated/nki.isa.tensor_tensor.html) should be helpful for adding bias.

 ### What You Need To Do
 For this part of the assignment, focus exclusively on the file `part2/conv2d.py`.
 We've provided basic starter code; your task is to complete the implementation of the (fused) Conv2D kernel within the function `fused_conv2d_maxpool`.
 #### General Tips
-Prioritize Correctness First.
-Before optimizing for performance, ensure your implementation is correct.
-While you may choose to implement things differently, we recommend starting by creating a kernel that works for small image sizes.
-Then, once your kernel works for small images, extend its functionality to handle images that are too large to fit entirely in the SBUF buffer.
-Following that, incorporate bias addition.
-Proceed to optimize performance once you achieve correctness.
-The test harness is written such that you can optimize your conv2D implementation without having to fuse a maxpool operation with it.
-Thus, you may choose to fuse a max pool operation with the conv2d kernel after you have an implementation which is correct and meets the performance requirements.
+* **Prioritize correctness.** We recommend starting with the simplest case: small image, no bias, no maxpool.
+Once your kernel works for small images, extend its functionality to handle images that are too large to fit entirely in the SBUF buffer.
+Following that, incorporate bias addition, and then fuse the max pool operation into your kernel.
+Once you have a fully correct solution, start optimizing for performance/EC.
+  * The test harness will run your kernel on test cases ordered from easy to hard.
+Furthermore, you can optionally run the test harness with the maxpool test cases omitted, should you choose to work on the fused max pool with the conv2d kernel after you have a performant implementation.
+* **Keep track of tile dimensions.** Since you won't be able to compute the entire output at once, you'll have to think about which output dimension to break into tiles.
+Recall the constraints on SBUF tiles -- the partition dimension must be at most 128, and must be the first dimension of the tensor.
+Once you've decided on your output shape, what shape does that imply for your inputs?
+In other words, what subset of X and W do you need to compute a single output tile?
+* **Use the profiler to guide performance tuning.** Once you have a working kernel, you'll most likely need to further tune the performance to get full/extra credit.
+The profiler is your friend here: look for large gaps/phases where the Tensor Engine is idle and utilization is low, and try to restructure your code to minimize time spent in these sections.
+  * It might also be helpful to think back to Part 1, where we optimized a simple vector addition kernel (and a transpose kernel, if you attempted the extra credit).

 #### Testing
 Use the test harness script provided to validate your implementation.
 To run the tests, navigate to the `part2/` directory and execute: